34 marvelous hidden gems in Portugal

 The visit to the Castle of Almourol felt like stepping back in time.

 The castle has high walls and defensive towers where you can climb up and get a great view over the Tagus River.
-Be careful, as there are no fences protecting you from falling down the wall!
+Be careful, as there are no fences protecting you from falling off the wall!

-Although this is not amongst the most popular castles in Portugal, I loved visiting such a hidden gem with such a rich history.
+Although this is not among the most popular castles in Portugal, I loved visiting such a hidden gem with such a rich history.
 People who protected this hilltop fortress created the foundation of the Portuguese nation as it is today.

 Location: Castelo de Almourol